hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They on those masters must attendance dance;
 >
-> They follow close, but daren't one step-advance;
+> They follow close, but dare not one step-advance;
 >
 > They send forth works on dancing stole from those
 >